-- 10. Erection of a sign \$50 11.
-Construction of a fence: residential \$100 other \$250 12.
-Modification of the shoreline or the construction of dock \$250 - 13.
-The carrying out of dredging \$750 - 14.
-Rezoning of land (if not included as part of a development plan review)

-15. Carrying out of an excavation or dredging

-An application fee of \$1,000 for excavation or dredging in Grand Cayman

-An application fee of \$100 for excavation or dredging in Cayman Brac or Little Cayman whichever amount is the lesser

-If planning permission is granted -

-- (a) a fee calculated at the rate of 15 cents in respect of each cubic yard to be excavated or dredged; or - (b) \$1,500 plus a fee calculated at the rate of 10 cents in respect of each cubic yard to be excavated or dredged,

-16. Permission for a change of use of land (car parks, etc.)

-The fee that would have been payable under this Schedule if the applications were an application for development for the proposed new use
+10. Erection of a sign \$50 11.
+Construction of a fence: residential other \$100 \$250 12.
+Modification of the shoreline or the construction of dock \$250 13.
+The carrying out of dredging \$750 14.
+Rezoning of land (if not included as part of a development plan review) \$1,000 15.
+Carrying out of an excavation or dredging An application fee of \$1,000 for excavation or dredging in Grand Cayman An application fee of \$100 for excavation or dredging in Cayman Brac or Little Cayman If planning permission is granted - (a) a fee calculated at the rate of 15 cents in respect of each cubic yard to be excavated or dredged; or (b) \$1,500 plus a fee calculated at the rate of 10 cents in respect of each cubic yard to be excavated or dredged, whichever amount is the lesser 16.
+Permission for a change of use of land (car parks, etc.) The fee that would have been payable under this Schedule if the applications use of land (car parks, etc.) under this Schedule if the applications were an application for development for the proposed new use